-Exercise is Medicine Health Coaching Session April, 2019
+Exercise is Medicine (Healthy Aging Learning Series) Health Coaching Session, April, 2019

 Rx from your doctor is - “ Exercise!”
 The concept that exercise is medicine is based on its science evident role in both prevention and treatment of various illness conditions.
 Physical inactivity is a risk factor for many major chronic illnesses, including obesity, cardiovascular disease, Type 2 diabetes, certain cancers (colon, breast and prostate), also affect brain functions and aging.
 Exercise is an effective prevention and treatment works better and cost less than drugs.